ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 print("Memory usage %d bytes" % scheduling.memory)
 ```

-The scheduling length is the number of node executions required for one scheduling iterations.
+The scheduling length is the number of node executions required for one scheduling iteration.

 The memory usage is the space required by all the FIFOs expressed in bytes.